Annotation of HCSC Label for lidocaine / prilocaine and CYB5R3, G6PD

 Evidence for Clinical Annotations

-This annotation has not been used as evidence for any clinical annotations.
+This annotation has been used as evidence for the following clinical annotations.

 History